scoulomb/github-page-helm-deployer/appendix-github-page-and-dns.md

 #### Mutildomain

 Can I have `sylvain.coulombel.site` and `coulombel.it`,
-2 CNAME to `scoulomb.github.io`?
+2 CNAMEs to `scoulomb.github.io`?

 We can define 2 CNAME but vhost resolution at github will not work.
 So that we can not use 2 CNAMES.

-Solution is also here to use web redirection from Gandi:
+Solution is also here to use web redirection from Gandi in `it` domain:
 For instance:
 ````shell script
 (1) http://coulombel.it	PERMANENT https://sylvain.coulombel.site